Photograph by Clarence White of Arthur Wesley Dow

 dow-kenyon-cyanotype

-In 1899 Dow created a teaching manual entitled Composition: Understanding Line, Notation and Color.
-In this very popular book he combines the best of Eastern and Western ideas, exploring the creation of images based on relations between lines, colors, and light patterns.
+In 1899, Dow created a teaching manual, Composition: Understanding Line, Notation, and Color.
+In this popular book, he combined the best of Eastern and Western ideas, exploring the creation of images based on relations between lines, colors, and light patterns.

-Dow served as the assistant curator of Japanese Art at the Boston Museum of Fine Arts and taught at the Pratt Institute in Brooklyn, then was the director of the Fine Arts Department at the Teachers’ College at Columbia University in New York City until his death in 1922.
+Dow served as the assistant curator of Japanese Art at the Boston Museum of Fine Arts and taught at the Pratt Institute in Brooklyn.
+He was the director of the Fine Arts Department at the Teachers’ College at Columbia University in New York City until he died in 1922.

 The Howard House on Turkey Shore Road, where Arthur Wesley Dow held his summer art school.